-Hit and run pedestrian bicycle accidents are all too commonplace.
-National bicycle accident statistics reveal that over 700 pedalcyclists died in accidents in 2013.
-This is bad enough, but sometimes irresponsible drivers, which may be driving while under the influence or without a license, often flee the scene of an accident out of fear of reprisal.
-Fleeing the scene makes it exceedingly more difficult for bicyclists to attain financial damages after suffering at an accident scene.
+Hit and run bicycle accidents are all too commonplace.
+National bicycle accident statistics reveal that over 800 pedalcyclists died in accidents in 2015.
+This is bad enough, but sometimes irresponsible drivers, who may be driving while under the influence or without a license, often flee the scene of an accident out of fear of reprisal.
+Fleeing the scene makes it exceedingly more difficult for bicyclists to recover financial damages after suffering at an accident scene.

-There’s no viable excuse for the legal and unethical act of leaving the scene of an accident.
-If you or your loved one suffered a bicycle accident hit and run, you'd likely need to look to your insurance policies to pay for your damages.
+There’s no viable excuse for the illegal and unethical act of leaving the scene of an accident.
+If you or your loved one suffered a bike accident hit and run, you'd likely need to look to your insurance policies to pay for your damages.

 Finding the Driver Responsible for Your Accident

 If you were hurt by a hit-and-run driver, don’t assume that all is lost.
 Drivers with a conscience sometimes come back to turn themselves in.
 Likewise, law enforcement investigation efforts sometimes prove successful.
-They can be able to use evidence such as traffic or surveillance camera footage and eyewitness testimonies to identify the driver.
+They are often able to use evidence such as traffic or surveillance camera footage and eyewitness testimonies to identify the driver.

 You might want to call the local news station and request they cover your story.
 If they air your hit and run accident story, viewers may be able to tip law enforcement.
 Once a driver is identified, s/he will not only face criminal charges, but you will be able to file a claim with their insurer or sue them directly for the harm you’ve sustained.

-Obtaining Compensation after a Hit and Run Bicycle Accident
+Obtaining Compensation after a Hit and Run Bike Accident

 If the driver stays put or the police find him/her after the crash, you would be able to file a claim with the driver’s insurance company to cover your damages.
 If the driver flees, your damages may be compensable under your auto insurance policy’s uninsured/underinsured motorist coverage (UM/UIM).